Looking for the best adjustable dumbbells? You’re in the right place!

 I personally don’t believe you should be dropping dumbbells anyways, so if you like throwing them down after a set of 1” range of motion dumbbell benching, you’ve been warned.

-Another major issue with these is that no matter how much weight you use, the width of the handle will be the same.
+Another major issue with these is the dumbbell size.
+No matter how much weight you use, the width of the handle will be the same.

-The final issue I have is these only adjust up to 52.5 lbs.
+The final issue I have is you can only adjust the weight on these up to 52.5 pounds.
 This is fine for a beginner lifter, but I know many of you will need heavier weights over time.
 Being forced to upgrade everything to a different set is a pain.

-All in all, though, if you want the fastest-changing budget adjustable dumbbell, the Bowflex SelectTech 552’s are what I recommend.
+All in all, though, if you want the fastest-changing budget dumbbell, the Bowflex SelectTech 552 dumbbells are what I recommend.

 Ironmaster Quick-Lock Set

-Recommended for those that want the absolute heaviest dumbbells on the market.
+Recommended for those that want the best adjustable dumbbells for heavy strength training

-Ironmaster dumbbells are the heaviest and highest quality set on the market.
-They provide a much better traditional dumbbell feeling and adjust up to 165 lbs with multiple add-on kits.
+Ironmaster adjustable dumbbells are the heaviest and highest quality dumbbell set on the market.
+They provide that traditional dumbbell feeling while strength training and you can adjust the weights up to 165 lbs with multiple add-on kits.

 They’re constructed entirely of steel and iron, which is definitely a huge plus as other dumbbell systems have some plastic construction.
 This makes them much more durable and their lifetime warranty is proof of that.